chohjingyia23cs0296/ePortfolio/documents/year_1/semester_1/technology_and_information_system/Assignment 1/readme.md

 # Industrial Talk Reflection: Insights into Fintech & Web Development

 ## 📌 Overview
-This repository contains my reflection on the industrial talk hosted by **Clarity Techworks**.
-This session served as my very first experience participating in an industrial talk, leaving a lasting impression and providing a crucial bridge between my academic studies and the practical realities of the tech industry.
+This repository contains industrial talk hosted by **Clarity Techworks**.
+This session served as my very first experience participating in an industrial talk, leaving a lasting impression and providing a crucial bridge between my academic studies and the practical realities of the tech industry

 ---